 Students who graduated from the Department have, in the past, pursued a variety of careers, and excelled in their chosen fields that include teaching and research, management, law and the civil services.
 Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISc.
 (Bangalore), CMI (Chennai), Oxford, Cambridge and the London School of Economics.
-A popular option is for graduate studies in Economics, which is extremely mathematical, giving our students a comparative advantage over Economics graduates.
-Finance, Risk Management, Actuarial Sciences, Operations Research, Statistics are other graduate options leading to decent career opportunities.
+Another popular option is postgraduate studies in Economics, which is extremely mathematical.
+Finance, Risk Management, Actuarial Sciences, Operations Research, Statistics are other postgraduate options leading to decent career opportunities.
 In the recent past, toppers of competitive examinations such as CAT and Joint Admission Test (JAM) for M.Sc. in IITs have been students of Mathematics (Hons) from our college.